vito/chyrp/README.markdown

 4. Overwrite your current Chyrp installation files with the new ones.
 5. Restore your config files<sup>1</sup> back to /includes/.
 6. Upgrade by navigating to [upgrade.php](), and restore any backups.
+7. Re-enable your Modules/Feathers.
+8. Run the upgrader again.
+It will run the Module/Feather upgrade tasks.

 <sup>1</sup> The config files vary depending on what you're upgrading from.
 Any of these in are considered "config files":